Language: EN

 123D Circuit.io

-A free online tool from Autodesk that allows you to draw diagrams similar to Fritzing.
-It also allows circuit simulation, and even virtual “programming” of Arduino boards to check their operation.
-A great initiative that, for now, still has a few problems.
+Free online tool from Autodesk that allows you to draw schematics similar to Fritzing.
+It also allows circuit simulation, and we can even perform “virtual programming” of Arduino boards and check their operation.
+A great initiative that still has a few problems.
 The simulation is slow (try to bias an LED with a transistor, and wait until tomorrow) and as a drawing program, Fritzing is still better.
-However, a very interesting application that we hope will improve and is definitely worth taking a look at.
+However, a very interesting application that we hope improves and is definitely worth a look.
 It is available at this link.

 circuit